 The installation of a cafeteria and restaurant on the ground floor, linked to the terrace, led to the discovery of a mural by the artist Sol Lewitt, dated 1990, which was fully restored.
 The centrally located kitchen is flanked by walls covered by vertical gardens.

 To the north, there is a quieter leisure area with views towards the Belém Cultural Centre and the Monastery of Jerónimos, as well as a shop and mezzanine.
 From here can also be seen the stairs leading up to the first-floor office area.
 To the west, in the main entrance zone, an open space serves as an art gallery and music venue.

 The interior reveals the structure of the building, giving an idea of the different areas that compose it.
 Finishings are minimal, with concrete flooring and white surfaces.
-Lines of lighting work to emphasise the interior drama of the space, while circular lamps on the north and the south facades are a final touch to emphasise links with the original 1940 project.
+Lines of lighting work to emphasize the interior drama of the space, while circular lamps on the north and the south facades are a final touch to emphasize links with the original 1940 project.